themi/magrav/hat-pack/02-gans-production.md

 Note: This is mostly CO2 GANS however seawater has many other trace elements and therefore other GANS type may be present.

+## Lead (Pb) GANS

+This is a "sink" GANS which drains plasma.
+Ideal for inducing a flow in your power unit, use in a standard plasma capaictor and place in series after your load (may need a diaode after it to prevent back flow from plasma batteries battery).

+> CAUTION: The gas released during production of Pb GANS is poisonous!
+> CAUTION: Handling pB GANS will drain plasma from you!
+Have on you a container of CO2 GANS to nullify the effect while handling Pb GANS

 ## Summary